1

 • Strong people skills.

-• A passion for video production.
+• A passion for education.

 In addition to teaching responsibilities, instructors should be available and willing to assist the camp director with active supervision, recreational activities, and some administrative tasks.
 Instructors should be mature, reliable, and able to work well with fellow staffers.
-Instructors are also expected to act as mentors and will help lead field trips and guide students on excursions.
+Instructors are also expected to act as mentors, and will help lead field trips and guide students on excursions.
 With the support of the entire staff, instructors are responsible for the health and safety of students, in addition to fulfilling instructional objectives.

-We will also consider instructors who wish to commute daily but preference is given to those candidates who are willing to live on campus and assist with dorm supervision.
+This is a residential position — room, board, and parking on campus is provided for the duration of the program.
+We will also consider instructors who wish to commute daily but preference is given for those candidates who are willing to live on campus and assist with dorm supervision.
 Instructors may be hired for one session or for multiple sessions of this program.
-Please indicate your availability on your application.ย
+Please indicate your availability on your application.

 Powered by JazzHR